FAQsFrequently Asked Questions

 - We’ll try our darndest to find a suitable alternative location or adventure that is protected from the weather, and we’ll happily take you there so you still have a great time.
 We’d hate for you to miss out!
 But if this alternative isn’t suitable for you, then…

-- We’ll give you a full credit for the adventure you had paid for.
-We’ll also try and book in an alternative date that suits you because we’d still love to adventure with you one day.
+- We’ll try and book in an alternative date that suits you because we’d still love to adventure with you one day, or we’ll provide you with a credit to use at a later date.
 Of course, sometimes you can’t make it back on another day (e.g. you’re visiting the area from overseas).
 If that is the case…

 Congratulations!
 We have taken several women abseiling, climbing and canyoning in their first trimester of pregnancy.
 On the rare occasion that we have taken women out after the three month mark, they’ve generally had extensive experience with these activities before pregnancy.
 When it comes to adventuring in your second trimester we don’t have any fixed rules, but we advise caution.
 Please do not join us for an adventure if you are in your third trimester.
 There are many complications with the activities we conduct, not least of which being in remote locations far from comprehensive medical assistance.
 Before you book on an adventure while pregnant, please be aware: • All of our climbing, canyoning and abseiling activities involve wearing a harness.
 When you wear a harness, your core muscles are required.
 Working these muscles too hard poses a low (but real) risk of early onset of labour. • In general, pregnant women often tire much more quickly and are more susceptible to extremes of temperature.
 Many of our adventures involve long walks and time in cold environments. • In addition, pregnancy can involve many complications that are well outside the scope of our training, knowledge and experience.
 Please take this information into consideration before making a booking.